Eddie Lee Mays: Early life

 After his release, Mays went to New York City.
 There, he was convicted of felonious assault for slashing a man during an argument.
-Mays was given a three-year suspended sentence and his probation ended in January 1961.
+Mays was given a three-year suspended sentence.
+His probation ended in January 1961.

 Murder, trial, and execution

 On March 23, 1961, Mays and two accomplices, 34-year-old David Johnson and 30-year-old Jose Sanchez-Fernandez, held up the Friendly Tavern, at 1403 Fifth Avenue in East Harlem.
 Mays ordered the owner and the patrons to put their cash on the bar.
-However 31-year-old Maria Marini, who witnesses said was too slow to comply, enraged Mays.
+31-year-old Maria Marini, whom witnesses said was too slow to comply, enraged Mays.
 After opening her purse and finding it empty, Mays put a .38 caliber revolver to her forehead and pulled the trigger, killing her at the scene.
 The gang stole a total of $275 from the bartender and several customers during the robbery.

-In a 1988 interview with Manuel Guerriero, who defended Mays, he said he and other defense lawyers had convinced the prosecution to make an arrangement lowering his charge to second degree murder, which would have spared his life.
-However, Mays rejected the offer, saying he would prefer to be executed.
+In a 1988 interview with Manuel Guerriero, who defended Mays, said he and other defense lawyers had convinced the prosecution to make an arrangement lowering his charge to second degree murder, which would have spared his life.
+Mays rejected the offer, saying he would prefer to be executed.

-At Mays's subsequent trial, the court heard that he had been part of a gang which had committed 52 robberies in six weeks.
+At Mays' trial, the court heard that he had been part of a gang which had committed 52 robberies in six weeks.
 He told reporters he would rather "fry" than spend his life in prison.
 After deliberating for 90 minutes, the jury found Mays guilty of first degree murder.
 They deliberated another 20 minutes before refusing to recommend mercy, resulting in Mays receiving a mandatory death sentence.
 One of the jurors in his trial was composer Robert Sour.

 Johnson and Sanchez-Fernandez received life sentences.
 Johnson was paroled in 1976.
 As of 1983, he was working a job in the Bronx.
 Sanchez-Fernandez was paroled in 1977, but died of brain cancer a year later.

 Mays entered the execution room at 10:01 p.m. on August 15, 1963, accompanied by a Protestant chaplain, and was strapped into the electric chair.
 He declined to make a final statement before being electrocuted, and was pronounced dead three minutes later, at 10:04 p.m.

 Mays would become the last person to be executed by "Old Sparky", New York state's electric chair at Sing Sing prison.
 The state electrician was Dow Hover.
-The electric chair had been the sole method of execution in the state since 1890 (hanging had been abolished in 1888).
+The electric chair had been the sole method of execution in the state since 1890.
+Hanging had been abolished in 1888.

 In 1965, the state of New York repealed capital punishment, except for cases involving the murder of a police officer.
 Although the legislature never fully repealed capital punishment statute, and the state even expanded it in 1995, there were no further executions due to rulings by Furman v.
 Georgia in 1972 at the Supreme Court and People v.
 LaValle in 2004 at the New York Court of Appeals.